karpova01/MLOpsFromScratch/Challenge-02.md

 ## Tips

+- Use the `Azure CLI` task to run the Python scripts since they need to interact with the `Azure Machine Learning` resource.
 - Finding the path to where Azure DevOps will copy your build artifact is often the hardest part.
   - You can use the following command in a `Bash` task to print all environment variables (which is how predefined variables are passed to your pipeline).
     ```shell